Sir Robert Davers, 2nd Baronet: Early life in Barbados

-Davers was the son of Sir Robert Davers, 1st Baronet, a Royalist who had made his fortune exploiting enslaved Africans on his plantation in Barbados.
-He owned 300 acres worked by 200 "negroes".
+Robert Davers was born c.
+1653 in the English colony of Barbados.
+He was the only surviving son of Sir Robert Davers, 1st Baronet and his wife Eleanor.
+His father was a Royalist who emigrated to Barbados, a Royalist stronghold, and acquired ownership over a slave plantation.
+He owned 300 acres of land which was worked by 200 Black slaves.
 Davers was born in Barbados before coming to England between 1680 and 1682.
 He then returned to Barbados and took his seat in the Council there on 13 June 1682.
 On 30 November 1683 he was one of the Barons of the Court of Exchequer and of Pleas of Barbados.
-He inherited his father's baronetcy in 1684 and was picked to serve as High Sheriff of Suffolk for 1685, but did not take up the role.
+He inherited his father's baronetcy in 1684 and was chosen to serve as High Sheriff of Suffolk for 1685, but did not take up the role.
+Davers also inherited his father's plantation and slaves, and repeatedly defended the Atlantic slave trade in England despite never engaging in the trade himself.